-- The x-axis displays timestamps. - The y-axis displays reading values. - The blue line displays reading values that were added to the Health Indicator on specific dates. - The red line identifies the threshold value 600.
+• The x-axis displays dates.

+- The y-axis displays reading values. - The blue line displays reading values that were recorded by the process historian on specific dates. - The red line identifies the threshold value 600.

-In the graph, you can see that a reading value above 600 occurred two times, where one value was 620 (on 2021-06-03) and the other value was 630 (on 2021-06-05).
-These values are treated as two separate occurrences of exceeding the threshold value because the reading value dropped below 600 in between.
+In the graph, you can see that the process historian recorded a reading value above 600 two times, where one value was 620 (on 1/10) and the other value was 630 (on 1/20).
+These values are treated as two separate occurrences of exceeding the threshold value because the reading value actually dropped below 600 between those two dates.
 In this scenario, the condition Count > 1 would be true, but the condition Accumulated Time > 3 Days would be false.

-Now consider the following graph in which the value recorded on 2021-06-04 was also above 600.
-In this scenario, the APM system determines that the threshold value was exceeded only one time, not three times.
-Specifically, whenever a reading value exceeds the threshold value, if the threshold value continues to be exceeded with each subsequent reading value, the APM system treats it as one occurrence of exceeding the threshold.
-Whenever a subsequent reading value drops below the threshold value, the next time another reading value exceeds it again, the APM system treats that as a separate occurrence.
+Now consider the following graph in which the value recorded on 1/15/2012 was also above 600.
+In this scenario, the GE Digital APM system determines that the threshold value was exceeded only one time, not three times.
+Specifically, whenever a reading value exceeds the threshold value, if the threshold value continues to be exceeded with each subsequent reading value, the GE Digital APM system treats it as one occurrence of exceeding the threshold.
+Whenever a subsequent reading value drops below the threshold value, the next time another reading value exceeds it again, the GE Digital APM system treats that as a separate occurrence.

 Here, you can see that the first reading value that exceeded the threshold value is 620.
 After that, two consecutive reading values also exceeded the threshold: 625 and 630.
 These additional reading values, however, are not treated as a second occurrence of exceeding the threshold value because they are consecutive.
+Therefore, the condition Count > 1 would be false and the condition Accumulated Time > 3 Days would be true.